catdino002/D-D-nuclear-medow/Max cavern.md

 - 1 onion
 - 1/2 teaspoon sugar; bring to a boil.
 Reduce heat; cover and simmer until vegetables are tender, 10-15 minutes -when completed gain 5 charges and 6 days rations

+TWIDDLEING BONES
+---
+enhance any cannon to fire explosives
+takes 1 charge